-When buyers first start exploring VA home loan options, terms like “VA appraisal” and “professional home inspection” can understandably become muddled.
+When buyers begin exploring VA home loan options, terms like “VA appraisal” and “professional home inspection” can understandably become muddled.

-Let’s clear the confusion.
-The VA appraisal and a professional inspection vary radically, and each hold crucial benefits for military buyers.
-Before buying a home with your VA loan benefits, make sure you understand the function and objectives of both.
+While a VA appraisal and professional inspection vary, each holds crucial benefits for military buyers.
+We’re here to make sure you understand the function and objectives of both before buying a home with your VA loan benefit.

 In relation to a home inspection, the VA appraisal has a very narrow focus.
 The VA appraiser assigns a fair market value to a home and compares the property against the VA’s MPR checklist.